rbtl-fs24/project-charlottemeyer/data/processed/README.md

 1. Description of methods used for collection/generation of data: survey

-2. Methods for processing the data:
+2. Methods for processing the data: R

 3. Instrument- or software-specific information needed to interpret the
     data: -

 4. Standards and calibration information, if appropriate: -

-5. Environmental/experimental conditions:
+5. Environmental/experimental conditions: -

 6. Describe any quality-assurance procedures performed on the data: -